PX4/PX4-user_guide/en/advanced_config/land_detector.md

 - no vertical movement ([LNDMC_Z_VEL_MAX](../advanced_config/parameter_reference.md#LNDMC_Z_VEL_MAX))
 - no horizontal movement ([LNDMC_XY_VEL_MAX](../advanced_config/parameter_reference.md#LNDMC_XY_VEL_MAX))
 - lower thrust than [MPC_THR_MIN](../advanced_config/parameter_reference.md#MPC_THR_MIN) + (hover throttle - [MPC_THR_MIN](../advanced_config/parameter_reference.md#MPC_THR_MIN)) * (0.3, unless a hover thrust estimate is available, then 0.6),
-- additional check if vehicle is currently in a height-rate controlled flight mode: the vehicle has to have the intend to descend (vertical velocity setpoint above LNDMC_Z_VEL_MAX).
+- additional check if vehicle is currently in a height-rate controlled flight mode: the vehicle has to have the intent to descend (vertical velocity setpoint above LNDMC_Z_VEL_MAX).
 - additional check for vehicles with a distance sensor: current distance to ground is below 1m.

 If the vehicle is in position- or velocity-control and ground contact was detected,